What to Look for When Buying a Used US Tech CNC Machine

 What US Tech models hold their value best?

-Bridge mills with large X-axis travels and 50-taper spindles consistently command the strongest resale values, driven by sustained demand from die and mold shops.
+Bridge mills with large X-axis travels and 50-taper spindles command the strongest resale values, driven by sustained demand from die and mold shops.
 Mid-size production VMCs with Fanuc controls and arm-type tool changers also hold value well.
 Call (844) 478-8181 for a current valuation.

 Where are US Tech machines made?